-- Techniques could include block planning, volumetric studies, space allocation, circulation studies, massing studies, stacking, human mapping, and wayfinding. - Refers to the ability to explore and set parameters in terms of framing issues that impact the design. - Work exhibits fluency, flexibility, originality, and/or elaboration.
-Also refer to Creativity Standards Essay on the CIDA website (www.accredit-id.org) under Faculty/Programs, Accreditation Process/Policy and Procedure. - Refers to the understanding of the quality of sources for information and research, the availability of multiple sources, and/or triangulating.
+- Techniques could include block planning, volumetric studies, space allocation, circulation studies, massing studies, stacking, human and/or process mapping, and wayfinding. - Refers to the ability to explore and set parameters in terms of framing issues that impact the design, such as sociological factors, empathetic design, or precedent. - Precedents could include typologies, spatial organization, and/or historical references. - Work exhibits fluency, flexibility, originality, and/or elaboration.
+Also refer to Creativity Standards Essay on the CIDA website (www.accredit-id.org) under Faculty/Programs, Accreditation Process/Policy and Procedure. - Refers to the understanding of the quality of sources for information and research, such as primary and secondary data sources, scholarly research, big data, the availability of multiple sources, and/or triangulating.